Topic: Criminal record expunction

 How can I file an expunction on my own?

-• Fill out the correct court form for your type of expunction.
-Fill out one form for each county you have charges in.
-Do not include charges for more than one county per form.
+- We do not recommend trying to expunge convictions without the assistance of an attorney.
+However, expunging your own dismissed and not guilty charges is low-risk and can be done relatively easily.
+Fill out the correct court form for your type of expunction.
+Fill out one form for each county (Wake vs. Durham vs. Yancey) and division (District Court vs. Superior Court) you have charges in.
+Do not include charges for more than one county and division per form.

-• Additional agencies/offenses: Use this form if you can’t fit all of your charges or arresting agencies that need to be notified on one page.
+- Additional agencies/offenses: Use this form if you can’t fit all your charges or arresting agencies that need to be notified on one page.

 Common Terms